 The dissociation is so strong that some respondents construct racialized identifications almost against their will.
 The subjective effects of islamophobia in particular are striking among the least religious people: for the latter, stigmatization somehow activates an identification that they had hitherto chosen to ignore.
-Since North Africans are often perceived as Muslims, they are frequently summoned to take a stand on terrorist attacks or the attitude of their alleged coreligionist.
-Rachid for instance, a French Tunisian and an expert in Islamic art, now defines himself as "Muslim" although he does not practice religion at all:
+Since North Africans are often perceived as Muslims, they are frequently summoned to take a stand on terrorist attacks or the attitude of their alleged co-religionist.
+Rachid for instance, a French Tunisian and an expert in Islamic art who is also politicized on the left, now defines himself as "Muslim" although he does not practice religion at all:

 "I have never felt as Muslim without being Muslim as I do now.
 The political-propaganda machine has created in me an identity that I did not believe was my own.
 As a result, I became a Muslim before I was Arab, a Muslim before I was Tunisian, a Muslim before I was French, a Muslim before I was an immigrant.
 It's not an identity on an individual level, but they take me, my person, and put me in it.
-I don't feel Muslim at all, but I feel more or less obliged to respond [to stigmatization]."
+I don't feel Muslim at all, but I feel more or less obliged to respond [to stigmatization and amalgamation]."